"Off Time" and Parkinson's Disease: A Personal Experience

 Finally, we arrived home.
 My wife assisted me inside to my recliner chair where I rested until the "off time" passed.
 When it was over, I felt relieved and much better.

-How is it managed?
+How is "off time" managed?

 Eating high protein foods too close to the time that you take carbidopa/levodopa may interfere with absorption and reduce effectiveness.
-Spacing out when you take this medication from the time you begin eating can be helpful to avoid "off-time".2
+Spacing out when you take this medication from the time you begin eating can be helpful to avoid "off time".2

 Furthermore, if your movement disorder neurologist approves you for deep brain stimulation, it may lessen "off time" events.2

-Talk to your doctor
+Collaborating with your doctor

 Join the conversation